Distributed Secret Dissemination Across a Network

-In this section we provide an analysis and comparison of the complexity of the \sneaka, the \csotas, and lower bounds for any secret-sharing scheme.
-In general, as we shall subsequently see, the \sneaka provides the greatest gains over the \csotas when the distance in the graph between the dealer and the participants is large on an average; the communication complexity of the \sneaka is close to the information-theoretic lower bounds when the graph is close to being regular.
+In this section, we provide an analysis and comparison of the complexity of \sneaka, the \csotas, and lower bounds for any secret-sharing scheme.

-Recall that $D$ denotes the dealer, $\mathcal{N}(D)$ denotes the set of neighbours of the dealer (or, in case of directed edges, the set of nodes with incoming edges that emanate from the dealer).
+Recall that $D$ denotes the dealer and $\mathcal{N}(D)$ denotes the set of neighbours of the dealer (or, in case of directed edges, the set of nodes with edges coming in from the dealer).
 Let $|\mathcal{N}(D)|$ denote the size of this set.
-In the analysis, the parameters $k$ and $d$ will be treated as constants; however, most of the analysis considers finite $n$, $k$, and $d$, and hence holds even when these parameters depend on $n$.
-The proofs of each of the results stated below are provided in Appendix~\ref{app:analysis}.
+We assume without loss of generality that the units of data are normalized with one unit defined to be equal to the size of the secret.
+We will use the notation $\Gamma(.)$ to denote communication cost, and $\rho(.)$ to denote amount of randomness required.
+The proofs of each of the results stated below are available in~Appendix~\ref{app:analysis}.